All the Actually Good Places to Eat at JFK Airport in NYC

 Other options in Terminal 1:

-Marcus Samuelsson, the chef behind Harlem’s famed Red Rooster restaurant, is serving up the Southern food he’s known for—like a catfish sandwich with Carolina coleslaw—at this sit-down spot.
-Uptown Brasserie is an especially good choice for breakfast, too, when buttermilk pancakes and chicken and waffles are served up hot from the open kitchen and best washed down with a couple of smoky Bloody Marys.
+Marcus Samuelsson, the celebrity chef behind Harlem’s famed Red Rooster restaurant, is serving up the Southern food he’s known for—like a catfish sandwich with Carolina coleslaw—at this sit-down spot.
+Uptown Brasserie is an especially good choice for breakfast, too, where buttermilk pancakes and chicken and waffles are served up hot from the open kitchen and best washed down with a couple of smoky Bloody Marys.

 Retail Hall - West